astrodeepnet/astrodeepnet.github.io/_pages/events.md

 > March 4-6, 2020
 > Astroparticule & Cosmologie, Paris

-Videos from the workshop now available !
+Videos from the workshop are available directly on the website.

 ---